keptn/.github/SECURITY.md

 We are extremely grateful for security researchers and users that report vulnerabilities to the Keptn Open Source Community.
 All reports are thoroughly investigated by a set of community members.

-To make a report, submit your vulnerability to all security contacts of Keptn [listed below](#security-contacts).
+To make a report, submit your vulnerability via the [Security Advisory portal](https://github.com/keptn/lifecycle-toolkit/security/advisories/new) ing GitHub.
 This allows triage and handling of the vulnerability with standardized response times.

 ### When Should I Report a Vulnerability?